-Back in May of 2018, we published an article explaining a new privacy legislation called the GDPR (General Data Protection Regulation) in Europe.
-To recap for those who missed our last post, the GDPR stated that websites were not allowed to not track cookies from European IP addresses without the user first consenting to their data being collected.
-As a European law, the implications of the GDPR lay in European jurisdiction and have little to no effect on American citizens outside of now having to have to accept or reject the data collection efforts made by a majority of websites.
+Back in May of 2018, I published an article explaining a new European privacy legislation called the GDPR (General Data Protection Regulation).
+To recap for those who missed our last post, the GDPR legislation stated that websites would not be allowed to not track cookies from European IP addresses without the user first consenting to their data being collected.
+As a European law, the implications of the GDPR lie within European jurisdiction and have little to no effect on American citizens, apart from now having to have to accept or reject the data collection efforts made by a majority of websites.
 But as of 2020, there is a new player in the internet privacy game, this time on American soil.
-Enacted in California, new web legislation titled “the California Consumer Privacy Act” (CCPA) has officially gone into effect, adding limitations to companies can do with personal data they have collected on users via their website.
+Enacted in California, new web legislation titled “the California Consumer Privacy Act” (CCPA) has officially gone into effect, adding limitations to what companies can do with the personal data they have collected on users via their website.

-Filed for the benefit of Californians and in the interest of protecting their personal data; these stricter regulations have granted Californian residents the right to know what data has been collected about them, how a company is using that data, and what they can do to protect it.
-This legislation was filed in California just a few months after the GDPR went into effect in Europe, and taking into account that the global concern over personal data and internet privacy is rising higher and higher with each passing year, it’s safe to assume that what was started in Europe will likely become a national, if not global, standard.
+For benefit of Californians, the CCPA was filed in the interest of protecting their personal data; these stricter regulations have granted Californian residents the right to know what data has been collected about them, how a company is using that data, and what they can do to protect it.
+This legislation was filed in California just a few months after the GDPR went into effect in Europe, and taking into account that the global concern over personal data and internet privacy has risen higher and higher with each passing year, it’s safe to assume that what was started in Europe will likely become a national, if not global, standard.

 A Little Background Info:

 The right to internet privacy has been a hot topic over the last couple of years, particularly since the emergence of the GDPR in Europe.
 But many internet users on American soil weren’t very knowledgeable on the subject until Mark Zuckerberg’s awkward testimony to Congress regarding Facebook’s questionable data privacy practices back in April of 2018.
 After this very public revelation by Facebook’s CEO, many United States citizens became increasingly more aware and concerned about what kind of personal data they were unknowingly giving up to large corporations.
-That being said, there is a large number of Americans who do not seem particularly perturbed by this news; after all, giving up our internet behavior does make consumerism easier.
-For readers who do not know what we mean by this, we are referring to the fact that most (if not all) retailers whose websites you’ve visited in the past are tracking your internet shopping habits in some way or another.
+That being said, there is a large number of Americans who do not seem particularly perturbed by this news; after all, willingly sharing our internet behavior with organizations does make consumerism easier.
+For readers who do not know what we mean by this, we are referring to the fact that most (if not all) retailers whose websites you’ve visited in the past are tracking your internet shopping habits in some form or another.
 With this data, businesses can easily deliver targeted, relatable advertisements and content to your social media feed(s).
-These companies and/or organizations know their user bases well, they know what gender you are, which retailers you prefer to shop at, what your political affiliation is, which news sources you read, even what kind of computer or phone you are using to access your accounts–the amount of data being collected on any given user is almost endless.
+These companies know their user base very well, they know what gender you are, which retailers you prefer to shop at, what your political affiliation is, which news sources you read, even what kind of computer or phone you are using to access your accounts — the amount of data being collected on any given user is almost endless.

-Those who do care about their right to internet privacy, however, have been pushing their agenda for years.
-Netflix’s 2019 documentary The Great Hack provides a brilliant explanation on how data mining works, who’s doing it, and why the collection of personal data can be dangerous and harmful to the general population.
+Those who do care about their right to internet privacy, however, have been pushing their cause for years.
+Netflix’s 2019 documentary The Great Hack provides a brilliant explanation of how data mining works, who’s doing it, and why the collection of personal data can be dangerous and harmful to the general population.
 Take the Cambridge Analytica data scandal for example.
-During the period before the 2016 presidential election, the British-based “political consulting” firm conspired with current President-Elect Donald Trump’s marketing team to mine as many personal data points on social media users as possible.
-With a better understanding of the current user base, the overall political climate, and access to better advertisement targeting features on social media, Trump’s marketing team became able to target very specific ideological advertisements to the people who were more likely to engage with them.
-Many social media users aren’t aware that every fun facebook quiz that they may have caved into taking in the past has actually collected several data points on them.
-Many quiz sites are designed to collect information about who you are as a person so it can then be sold to other organizations to use for whatever they please.
+During the period before the 2016 presidential election, the British-based “political consulting” firm conspired with current US President Donald Trump’s marketing team to mine as many personal data points on social media users as possible.
+With a better understanding of the current user base, the overall political climate, and access to better advertisement targeting features on social media, Trump’s marketing team was able to target very specific ideological advertisements to the people who were more likely to engage with them.
+Many social media users aren’t aware that every fun facebook quiz that they may have caved into taking over the years has actually collected several data points on them.
+Many quiz sites are designed to collect information about who you are as a person so that info can then be sold to other organizations to use for whatever they please.
 Cambridge Analytica bragged that they had collected 5,000 data points on more than 230 million Americans, giving a lot of power to whoever purchases that information.
-If you are concerned about Facebook spying on you, you can always visit your Ad Preferences to learn more about how their algorithms have been identifying and defining "you" as a person.
+If you are concerned about Facebook spying on you, you can always visit your Ad Preferences to learn more about how their algorithms have identified and defined "you" as a person.

 Enter the California Consumer Privacy Act

-The GDPR had companies scrambling to make their sites compliant back in 2018, but fast forward to 2020–a new law in California has followed-suit in regards to the internet privacy of their residents.
+The GDPR had companies scrambling to make their sites compliant back in 2018.
+Fast forward to 2020 — a new law in California has followed suit regarding their residents' right to internet privacy.
 The California Consumer Privacy Act (CCPA) went into effect on January 1st of this year.
-This means that many U.S.-based organizations are no longer exempt from their obligation to inform visitors that their data is being collected, and, if they haven’t already, will have to make a significant change to the ways in which they track data on their website.
+This means that many U.S.-based organizations are no longer exempt from their obligation to inform visitors that their data is being collected, and, if they haven’t already, will have to make significant changes to the way in which they track data on their website.

 What is the CCPA Exactly?

-The first consumer privacy act in the country, the SB-1121 California Consumer Privacy Act Bill was actually filed in 2018 and written to go into effect January 1st of 2020; giving organizations about a year and a half to get their websites up-to-date on the new compliance standards.
+As the first consumer privacy act in the United States, the SB-1121 California Consumer Privacy Act Bill was filed in 2018 and written to go into effect on January 1st of 2020; giving organizations about a year and a half to get their websites up-to-date on the new compliance standards.
 With California being the world’s fifth-largest economy, this new legislation is a pretty big deal and will affect more than just the large social media companies in the United States.
 It will affect any business unit that collects large amounts of user data, whether actively (through form submissions) or via cookie tracking applications like Google Analytics.

-In an effort to increase transparency between corporations and consumers, any internet user registered under a Californian IP who visits a business’s website must always be informed that their personal information is being collected.
+In an effort to increase transparency between corporations and consumers, any Californian who is visiting a company's website must now be informed that their personal information is being collected.
 Geographically speaking, this law protects any user with a Californian IP address, even if they are working from a laptop in a different state.
-They must also be informed as to what their data is being used for, they must understand that they have the right to access this data if requested, and the right to opt-out of having their data sold to third parties if they so choose.
+They must also be informed as to what their data is being used for, and understand that they have the right to access this data if requested and the right to opt-out of having their data sold to third parties if they so choose.
 Conversely, minors under the age of 18 must opt-in to having their personal data collected in the first place.

 What exactly falls under the umbrella term that is “personal data,” you may ask?
-Well CCPA has used the term broadly to include information that can identify, relate to, describe, be associated with, or be reasonably capable of being associated with a particular consumer or household.
-This includes cookie data and other “unique identifiers”, referring to any persistent identifier that could be used to recognize a consumer, a family, or a device that is linked to a consumer or family, over time and across different services, including, but not limited to, a device identifier, an IP address, cookies, beacons, pixel tags, mobile ad identifiers, or similar technology.
+Well, the CCPA has used the term broadly to include information that can identify, relate to, describe, be associated with, or be reasonably capable of being associated with a particular consumer or household.
+This includes cookie data and other “unique identifiers” — referring to any personal identifier that could be used to recognize a consumer, a family, or a device that is linked to a consumer or family, over time and across different services, including, but not limited to, a device identifier, an IP address, cookies, beacons, pixel tags, mobile ad identifiers, or similar technology.

 GDPR vs CCPA – What’s the Difference?

 For starters, some may argue that the CCPA is somewhat “looser” than the GDPR.
-It incorporates several GDPR concepts, such as the rights of access, portability, and data deletion.
+It incorporates several GDPR concepts, such as the rights of data access, portability, and data deletion.
 That being said, there are still several areas where the CCPA requirements are more specific than those of the GDPR.
-The CCPA is generally more focused on protecting user data from being sold to third parties without their consent and the law states that businesses must include a “Do Not Sell My Personal Information” link in a clear and conspicuous location on a website homepage.
-One weird catch about the CCPA is that businesses are still allowed to ask consumers for reauthorization to collect and sell their information even after they have opted-out in the past, as long as businesses wait 12 months before re-asking users for permission.
+The CCPA is generally more focused on protecting user data from being sold to third parties without their consent.
+The new law states that businesses must include a “Do Not Sell My Personal Information” link in a clear and conspicuous location on the homepage of their website.
+One weird catch about the CCPA is that businesses are still allowed to ask consumers for reauthorization to collect and sell their information even if they have already opted-out in the past, as long as businesses wait 12 months before re-asking users for permission.

 Personal Data Defined

 The GDPR’s broad definition of “personal data” includes “any information relating to an identified or identifiable data subject.”
-This kind of information (which we listed out in the previous section) is very specifically defined in the CCPA and, unlike the GDPR, also includes information linked and the household or device level.
-Also, it is worth mentioning that the CCPA’s definition of personal information does not include any publicly available government records.
+This kind of information (which we listed out in the previous section) is very specifically defined in the CCPA, and, unlike the GDPR also includes information linked and the household or device level.
+It is also worth mentioning that the CCPA’s definition of personal information does not include any publicly available government records.

 In both the CCPA and the GDPR, legally speaking, “consumers” (CCPA) and “data subjects” (GDPR) both have the right to access their personal information and to request additional information on why the business in question is collecting their data and what it is being used for.
 In terms of consent, the CCPA states that children aged 13-16 can directly provide consent for their data to be collected, but their data cannot be sold if they are under 16.
 Children under 13 require parental consent before their user data can be collected.
 The GDPR has marked the default age of consent at 16, but the personal data of children is also subject to heightened security requirements.
 In a similar fashion, the GDPR also holds parents responsible for providing consent before their children’s data can be collected and processed.